NoNotNotes/Mneme/Garden/04/323a-bipolar-disorder.md

 # Clinical Manifestations

 >[!EXAMPLE] Types of Bipolar Disorder
 >1. **Bipolar Type I**: **mania** with at least one depressive episode.
+The severity of mania may result in hospitalization, psychotic features (hallucinations and delusions), impair functioning, and expose the client to risky behavior or legal issues.
 >2. **Bipolar Type II**: **recurrent depressive episodes** with at least one *hypomanic* episode.
-A hypomanic episode is a period of abnormally and persistently elevated, expansive, or irritable mood lasting 4 days; does not impair the ability to function and does not involve psychotic features
+A hypomanic episode is a period of abnormally and persistently elevated, expansive, or irritable mood lasting 4 days.
+It does not impair the ability to function and does not involve psychotic features.
 >3. **Bipolar Mixed**: cycling between periods of mania, normal behavior, depression, normal behavior, mania, and so forth.
+>4. **Cyclothymic disorder** is a separate diagnosis made for chronic mood swings that do not qualify for a diagnosis of bipolar disorder.
+While not as severe, mood swings are chronic and persistent.
 >
 >![[bipolar-disorder-types.png]]